 Author: Vanessa Ngan, Staff Writer; Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2003.

-Atypical naevi are moles or melanocytic naevi (nevi in American spelling) with unusual features.
-They may resemble malignant melanoma (cancerous mole), but are actually harmless.
-Other names for atypical naevi include Clark naevi and B-K moles.
+An atypical naevus is a mole or melanocytic naevus (nevus in American spelling) with unusual features.
+It may resemble or be confused with malignant melanoma (cancerous mole).
+Older names for atypical naevus include Clark naevus and B-K mole.

 The term atypical naevus is sometimes used to mean any funny-looking mole.
-However, strictly speaking, an atypical naevus is defined as a mole with at least 3 of the following features.
+One definition of an atypical naevus is a mole with at least 3 of the following features.

 Atypical naevi may develop at any time throughout life but most of them develop during childhood, usually within the first 15 years of life.
 Typically, people with sporadic atypical naevi have one to ten lesions.